Time to read: 5 min

 Implement PLM when you’re ready

-There are many people involved in building a hardware product.
+Whether you’re designing consumer electronics products, aerospace components, medical devices or the next robotic innovation, many people are involved in building a product.
 A BOM is a critical communication document that gets engineers, procurers, and manufacturers on the same page.
-You need a BOM before any sourcing activities can happen, so start working on it as soon as design is somewhat stable.
+You need a BOM before any sourcing activities can happen, so start working on it as soon as your design is somewhat stable.